awslabs/threat-composer/docs/WEB-APP.md

 6. Update the value of `id` to be a short human readable indentier for the pack (e.g. `AuthThreats`)
 7. Update the value of `description` to describe the contents of the pack (e.g. `This pack contains common authentication threats`)
 8. Update the value of `path` to point to the _relative_ path of the source `.tc.json` file (e.g. `./AuthenticationThreats.tc.json`)
-9. Generate the threat pack file by running `yarn run build:packs` from the root of the local repository
+9. Generate the threat pack file by running `pnpm run build:packs` from the root of the local repository
 10. Update `packages/threat-composer/src/data/threatPacks/threatPacks.ts` file to import the generated file. e.g. `import authenticationThreatPack './generated/AuthThreats.json';` and add it to the `threatPacks` array - for example:
     ```typescript
     const threatPacks = [